473105/Pb-and-J-Relay/README.md

 ### ![](https://img.shields.io/badge/-Artwork%20Storage-83FF85?style=for-the-badge)

-Archived artwork can take a large amount of disk space, but you do have an option to choose image size cap from 100 KB to 2 MB, or leave the option unchecked for the artwork to be copied without emposing a limit (resizing will increase migration time).
+Archived artwork can take a large amount of disk space, but you do have an option to choose image size cap from 100 KB to 2 MB, or leave the option unchecked for the artwork to be copied without imposing a limit (resizing will increase migration time).
 The size cap only affects larger than the cap images.
 Smaller images are not enlarged to match the size cap.
 When artwork is applied to Jellyfin, Jellyfin stores its own copy in its server data/cache.
 Deleting the Pb&J Relay archive later would not remove artwork that Jellyfin server has already accepted into its own storage.